MMPlugins/Ping/README.md

 And that's it!
 Use [prefix]ping (by default, your prefix is !) and watch the magic!

-This command also works in DMs - but it will create a thread channel as well.
+This command also works in DMs - but it will create a thread channel.